valtteriingervo/Alumniraportti/README.txt

-The Information Networks alumni survey results from my summer job 2021 at Aalto University Department of Computer Science
+The Information Networks alumni survey results (in Finnish) from my summer job 2021 at Aalto University Department of Computer Science

 - The document was written with Latex
 - The survey tool Webropol was the basis for many of the graphs and data analysis